hyperledger/aries-rfcs/features/0019-encryption-envelope/README.md

 #### pack_message() Params:

 - wallet_handle: handle to the wallet that contains the sender's secrets.
-- message: the message (plaintext, or nested wire message) as a string.
+- message: the message (plaintext, or nested encrypted envelope) as a string.
 If it's JSON object it should be in string format first
 - receiver_verkeys: a list of recipient verkeys as string containing a JSON array
 - sender_verkey: the sender's verkey as a string.
 This verkey is used to look up the sender's private key so the wallet can put supply it as input to the encryption algorithm.
 When an empty string ("") is passed in this parameter, anoncrypt mode is used